• Level of education

 Objectives

-To master the different techniques for solving the Schrödinger equation for complex physical problems (e.g. variational method, WKB approximation,...).
-To know the fundamental elements of the diffusion processes and to know how to apply them in simple situations (ex: diffusion by an isotropic potential).
-To know how to use the density matrix formalism for the treatment of open quantum systems and its application in quantum optics (optical Bloch equations).
-To know the foundations of the representation of quantum mechanics based on path integrals and to know how to apply them to the calculation of the propagator of a model system (harmonic oscillator).
+Master the various techniques for solving Schrödinger's equation for complex physical problems (e.g., variational method, WKB approximation, etc.).
+Understand the fundamental elements of diffusion processes and know how to apply them in simple situations (e.g., diffusion through an isotropic potential).
+Know how to use density matrix formalism for the treatment of open quantum systems and its application in quantum optics (optical Bloch equations).
+Know the fundamentals of quantum mechanics representation based on path integrals and know how to apply them to the calculation of the propagator of a model system (harmonic oscillator).

 Read more

-Basic skills in quantum physics (L3 level of a physics degree).
-Good command of basic mathematical tools (Hilbertian spaces, linear algebra, Fourier transform, Dirac distribution) for quantum mechanics.
+Basic skills in quantum physics (level L3 of a bachelor's degree in physics).
+Good command of basic mathematical tools (Hilbert spaces, linear algebra, Fourier transform, Dirac distribution) for quantum mechanics.

 - Quantum Physics